 It’s important to keep in mind that depending on the power application, in most cases a fuse and a circuit breaker are not interchangeable.
 As an example, fuses should never be used on any circuit that requires a GFCI outlet.

-What is a Fuse?
+What is a Fuse vs Circuit Breaker?

 Most homes that were built prior to 1960 will have a fuse box that houses all the fuses required to control the flow of electricity in the home.
 Fuse boxes should only be installed by a qualified electrician.

 If your home has a fuse box, you should test the main switch annually to make sure it is working properly.
 You also need to know where your fuse box is located and what size/type of fuses are needed to protect your home.
 If you blow a fuse, you will need to unplug all electrical devices that are connected to that circuit.

 What is a Circuit Breaker?

-By contrast, if there is a surge of electricity, the internal automatic switch mechanism of a circuit breaker will trip and shut of the power.
+By contrast, if there is a surge of electricity, the internal automatic switch mechanism of a circuit breaker will trip and shut off the power.
 Nothing gets burnt out so there’s nothing to replace.
 Instead, to restore power you can just reset the circuit breaker by flipping the switch back on.

 Your main circuit breaker panel will have numerous switches.
 Some switches are dedicated circuit breakers for specific appliances like your HVAC system or refrigerator.
-Others however, will have all the outlets in one part of your house (like the living room or garage) on one circuit.
+Others, however, will have all the outlets in one part of your house (like the living room or garage) on one circuit.

 Because we rely on a host of electrical devices for our day-to-day living, circuit breakers are essential for home safety.
-We recommend installing Ground Fault Circuit Interrupters (GFCI outlets) as well, since they react quicker and are designed to prevent electrical shocks at the outlet.
+We recommend installing Ground Fault Circuit Interrupters (GFCI outlets) as well since they react quicker and are designed to prevent electrical shocks at the outlet.

 About Premium Electric

-Premium Electric is available for 24-hour emergency services and electrical safety inspections.
-We specialize in both residential and commercial electrical services and help clients throughout the Fraser Valley including Abbotsford, Chilliwack, Mission, and Langley.
-All our electrical work is warrantied and guaranteed.
+We specialize in both residential and commercial electrical services and help clients throughout the Lower Fraser Valley Regional District.